Frequently asked questions when applying to the Internship Programme of German Business for the Countries of the Western Balkans.

 A: The transcript of records is an overview of the courses you took as well as the grades.
 This document is issued by your faculty.
 The translation can be your own into English or German and does not need to be certified or an official translation.
 Only if you are shortlisted, you will have to send us the official translation.

 Q: I don’t speak German, but English, can I apply?

 A: German is an advantage, but not a precondition.
 However, the applicant must have a very good knowledge of English.
-Candidates who apply for commercial law and architecture must have a good knowledge of German (B2).
+Candidates who apply for internships in commercial law, auditing or architecture must have a good knowledge of German (B2).

 Q: Which application documents do I have to submit and where can I apply?

 A: Letter of motivation, curriculum vitae, a portrait photo, transcript of records (original and translation), as well as two letters of reference.
 Other documents are optional.
 Applications are only to be submitted online via the homepage: www.stipendienprogramm.org